WOVNio/wovnrb/README.en.md

 defaults to `5.0`.

 ### 2.14. translate_canonical_tag
-Configures if wovnrb should automatically translate existing canonical tag in the HTML.
-When set to `true`, wovnrb will translate the canonical URL with the current language code according to your `url_pattern` setting.
+Configures if WOVN.rb should automatically translate existing canonical tag in the HTML.
+When set to `true`, WOVN.rb will translate the canonical URL with the current language code according to your `url_pattern` setting.
 This setting defaults to `true`.